High precision heavy-boson-jet substructure with energy correlators: Constraining and from symmetries

-Finally, we use the parameter values $\Omega = 0.32 \pm 0.05~{\rm GeV}$ and $\alpha_{\rm s}(M_Z) = 0.118$.
-These values are slightly larger than the best-fit results reported in the literature~\cite{Schindler:2023cww} in the $\overline{\rm MS}$ scheme, effectively absorbing part of the missing NNLO contributions and thereby improving the phenomenological accuracy of our prediction, which is limited to NLO fixed-order accuracy.
+Finally, we use the $R$-scheme parameter value $\Omega = 0.32 \pm 0.05~\mathrm{GeV}$ from Ref.~\cite{Abbate:2010xh}, together with the standard value $\alpha_{\rm s}(M_Z) = 0.118$.
+Taken together, these values are slightly larger than the single best-fit results reported in the literature~\cite{Schindler:2023cww} in the $\overline{\rm MS}$ scheme.
+Since we treat power corrections at leading (classical) accuracy and the fixed-order spectrum at NLO, we do not attempt to distinguish between different schemes for $\Omega$.
+The larger value of $\Omega$ effectively absorbs part of the missing NNLO contributions, thereby improving the phenomenological accuracy of our proof-of-principle predictions, which are limited to NLO fixed-order accuracy.
+However, rigorous predictions for practical phenomenology should employ the most precise available perturbative ingredients (N$^4$LL matched to N$^2$LO~\cite{Electron-PositronAlliance:2025fhk}) together with parameters extracted in a renormalisation-scheme-consistent framework.

 \Fig{rest_frame} shows the resulting spectra, both with and without non-perturbative contributions, together with OPAL data at the $Z$ pole~\cite{OPAL:1990reb}.